HSUPipeline/Overview/Codemap.md

 The following examples & tutorials are available:
 - [NWBExamples](https://github.com/HSUPipeline/NWBExamples), providing examples of using and working with NWB files
-- [SpikeTutorials](https://github.com/HSUPipeline/SpikeTutorial), providing a tutorial of working with spike data
+- [SpikeTutorial](https://github.com/HSUPipeline/SpikeTutorial), providing a tutorial for working with spike data

 ## Modules